-The Industrial Design program at the University of Washington, one of several undergraduate programs in the School of Art, has evolved over the past forty years.
+The Industrial Design program at the University of Washington, one of several undergraduate programs in the School, has evolved over the past forty years.
 It is a professional program aimed primarily at industrial design practice in the corporate and institutional innovation sector where new technologies lead to the development of new forms of products, processes, and service from a human-centered design perspective.

 The ID course of undergraduate study is an intensive program emphasizing the development of form that is derived from patterns of use, requirements for function, constraints imposed by industrial manufacturing and aesthetics driven by social context.
 Key aspects in this view on design are understanding the interactions between people and technology.
 Students are trained to identify design challenges and to envision promising strategies for design responses, communication, documentation, and organizational skills to conduct the design process from project brief to design implementation.